 Taking into consideration the services the Company offers; potential sources of Conflicts of Interest may arise as a result of:

-The Investment services and/or ancillary services (or a combination thereof) provided by the Company to, for and/or on behalf of its Clients:
+The Investment services and/or ancillary services (or a combination thereof) provided by the Company to, for, with, and/or on behalf of its Clients:

 Inducements, commissions, remuneration, gifts etc.